TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 <img src="NeuroMod Matlab Version/Modules/MISC/Images/How To Standalone.jpg" align="right" width="100%" />

 Follow these steps:

-  1. Download only the 'NeuroMod Standalone Version.zip' file, extract it and save the folder in a directory with read/write access (in doubt use the desktop).
-NOTE: It cannot be extracted when the whole repository is downloaded as a .zip file, so you have to download it individually!
-  2. In the extracted folder you will find a NeuroMod Installer.exe file.
+  i.
+Download only the 'NeuroMod Standalone Version.zip' file, extract it and save the folder in a directory with read/write access (in doubt use the desktop).
+NOTE: It cannot be extracted when the whole repository is downloaded as a .zip file, so you have to download it individually! ii.
+In the extracted folder you will find a NeuroMod Installer.exe file.
 This is only needed to install the MATLAB 2025b runtime version.
 Double click and install in a folder of your choosing.
-Skip this step if you already installed it.
-  3. Download the whole NeuroMod repository as a .zip file and extract it.
-  4. Copy all files and folder in the 'NeuroMod Matlab Version' folder into the 'NeuroMod Standalone Version' folder.
-Afterwards, you should have a NeuroMod.exe file and the NeuroMod_Toolbox_GUI.mlapp file in the same folder.
-  5. NeuroMod can now be started using the NeuroMod.exe.
+Skip this step if you already installed it. iii.
+Download the whole NeuroMod repository as a .zip file and extract it. iiii.
+Copy all files and folder in the 'NeuroMod Matlab Version' folder into the 'NeuroMod Standalone Version' folder.
+Afterwards, you should have a NeuroMod.exe file and the NeuroMod_Toolbox_GUI.mlapp file in the same folder. iiiii.
+NeuroMod can now be started using the NeuroMod.exe.
 Create a shortcut for better access.

 Note: Installation and usage of Python tools like SpikeInterface or NEO is the same for the Matlab and standalone version of NeuroMod.